east-sussex-county-council/Escc.Umbraco.UserAccessManager/Documentation/User Access Manager User Guide.md

 Search for user either by email or user name.

-If the user exists, their details will be displayed along with the following options:
+**If the user exists**, their details will be displayed along with the following options:

 *	Reset password
 *	Lock (unlock) account